Analysis | Josh Hawley, who tried to derail Biden’s presidency, now champions ’the rule of the people’

 On Dec.
 30, Hawley’s office put out a news release announcing that he would object to the electoral vote totals submitted by the state of Pennsylvania.
 Pennsylvania was significant since it was that state’s slowly counted votes that ultimately led to Biden’s victory becoming clear.
 But Hawley wasn’t objecting on the basis that he thought fraud had occurred.
 He was objecting because Pennsylvania “failed to follow their own state election laws.”

-His complaint was that Pennsylvania changed its law, allowing more people to vote by mail, and that this change was a violation of the state’s Constitution.
+His complaint was that Pennsylvania changed its law, allowing more people to vote by mail, and that this change was a violation of the state’s constitution.
 This was a bad argument for several reasons, including that the change had been made by the Republican legislature in 2019 and that a judge had already declared that the votes cast under the law would stand.
 But Hawley had found a loophole allowing him to both appease Trump and retain deniability, so he went with it.

 Trump approved, praising Hawley in speeches and retweeting this tweet with praise.

-After Trump supporters stormed the Capitol, leading to five deaths, Hawley went forward with his objection anyway — an objection aimed at specifically the same outcome as that sought by the rioters who’d stood on the Senate floor hours earlier.
+After Trump supporters stormed the Capitol, which resulted in the deaths of five people, Hawley went forward with his objection anyway — an objection aimed at specifically the same outcome as that sought by the rioters who’d stood on the Senate floor hours earlier.

 That’s what happened.
 One can certainly argue that Hawley was being cynical in exploiting Trump’s claims to raise his own profile and build his own support nationally, but it is nonetheless the case that he sought to exploit it.

-On Friday, Hawley gave a keynote speech at the Conservative Political Action Conference in Florida.
+On Friday, Hawley gave a keynote speech at the Conservative Political Action Conference (CPAC) in Florida.
 And according to that speech, the senator who sought to block the will of Pennsylvania voters from being counted in the 2020 election is now a champion of restoring the voice of the people in American politics.

 He began by disparaging the power of big technology companies, as he had in his Dec.
 30 news release.

-“We can have a republic where the people rule or we can have an oligarchy where big tech and the liberals rule,” Hawley said.
+“We can have a republic where the people rule or we can have an oligarchy where Big Tech and the liberals rule,” Hawley said.
 “And that is the choice, that is the challenge that we face today.
 It’s a perilous moment.”

 It’s worth noting the dichotomy he draws here.
 Either “the people” can rule or “the liberals” can — as though liberals aren’t Americans who have a voice in government.
 The reason “the liberals” have power in Washington at the moment is that more Americans voted for Democrats in the 2020 election.